-Discounts apply only to those reservations received in the offices of The Commonwealth Club in writing, accompanied by the required deposit, by October 15, 2019.
+Discounts apply only to those reservations received in the offices of The Commonwealth Club in writing.
 In the event a “discounted” reservation must be cancelled, no “replacement” reservation can be substituted at the discounted rate.
 A “replacement” reservation is a new reservation and can be substituted only at the full-fare tariff.
 Cancellation penalties may apply.

 We strongly recommend that you purchase trip cancellation insurance.
 In the event that you must cancel your participation in a travel program, trip cancellation insurance may be the only source of reimbursement.
 Information will be sent upon registration and can be viewed on the Travel Insurance Services website.

 We require membership to the Commonwealth Club to travel with us.
 People who live outside of the Bay Area may purchase a worldwide membership.
 To learn about membership types and to purchase a membership, visit our membership page or call (415)597-6720.

 Airfare is subject to change and availability and, depending on the fare basis, likely is nonrefundable.
 Your airline ticket constitutes a contract between you and the airline, even if purchased through Gohagan.

 Luggage allowance policies are set by the airlines and may change without notice.